amitsahooas7-rgb/PythonCode-demo/README.md

 # PythonCode-demo
-This is My first Git Repository
+This is My first Git Repository.
+Author - Amit Saho0